kongou-ae/bicep-customscript-win-with-privatestorage/README.md

 1. Create a storage account
 1. Upload a simple powershell script to this storage account
 1. Disable a public internet access on this storage account
-1. Create other IaaS environment
+1. Create other IaaS environment(VNet, Private Endpoint, Private DNS zone, Virtual Machine etc)
+1. Depoloy a custom script extension to a VM

 # Usage